pachterlab/LP_2021/05-current-techs.md

 ### History of LCM

+#### Microdissection
 LCM, also known as laser microdissection (LMD), is by far the most commonly used method of microdissection.
 Before LCM, manual microdissection could isolate small pieces of tissue, but the process was laborious [@Bidarimath2015].
 Laser microdissection predates ISH, though it was not used for spatial transcriptomics until it was possible to profile the transcriptome from small quantity of tissue.

 A precursor to laser microdissection is the 1912 "Strahlenstich", which focused a conventional light source to a spot a few micrometers in size to cut tissues [@Greulich1999].
 Soon after the invention of the laser in 1960, ruby laser was used to manipulate mitochondria, and a ruby laser microdissection system was commercialized by Zeiss in 1965 [@Greulich1999].
 UV laser was used to create chromosomal lesions in 1969 [@BERNS1969].
 The first use of UV laser to cut tissue was in 1976 [@Meier-Ruge1976].

 (ref:lcm-cap) A) IR LCM schematic.
 B) UV LCM and LPC schematic, like in Zeiss PALM Microbeam.
 C) UV LCM, letting microdissected region fall by gravity, like in Leica LMD.
 All schematics in this book, i.e. anything not made with `ggplot2`, were created with BioRender.com